-Government meeting with minority on e-levy ends inconclusively
+Government meeting with minority on E-Levy ends inconclusively

 Minority insists E-levy will be rejected

-A meeting between the government and the minority on the introduction of E-levy has ended inconclusively today.
+A meeting between the government and the minority on the introduction of E-Levy has ended inconclusively on Thursday.

 The government team led by Finance Minister Ken Ofori-Atta met the minority in the early hours of Thursday, January, 27.